portainer/portainer-docs/docs/index.md

 *	<b>VULNERABILITIES</b> should be emailed to [security@portainer.io](mailto:security@portainer.io) and will be dealt with immediately.

-* <B>ISSUES IN OUR DOCUMENTATION</B> Can be raised through our [Github Documentation Channel](https://github.com/portainer/portainer-docs/issues) and we will address.
+* <B>ISSUES IN OUR DOCUMENTATION</B> can be raised through our [Github Documentation Channel](https://github.com/portainer/portainer-docs/issues) and we will address.

 We will not provide support over email.